غار چال نخجیر

 The cave is named Chal Nakhjir after its location.
 In the past this area was used as a hunting ground, and hunters lead their prey to this area for the hunt.
 Chal means down, Nakhjir means hunting ground, together Chalnakhjir means below the hunting ground.
 Sometimes it is called غار دلیجان (Delijan Cave) after the nearby town.

 The cave was discovered accidentally during an investigation for water by the Water Organization of Delijan.
 It seems in 1989 they were digging a well, with the help of explosives, and when they reached a depth of 40 m they found the cave.
 The first who explored the cave was Kamran Soleimani.
-It seems he feared not to find back, so he used a cord to mark the way back When he had used up the 500 m of cord on his reel, he had to return.
+It seems he feared not finding back, so he used a cord to mark the way back When he had used up the 500 m of cord on his reel, he had to return.

 The cave was developed as a show cave from 2002, until 2004 $5 Million were spent on trails and electric light.
 It was developed by Iran's Cultural Heritage, Handicrafts, and Tourism Organization (ICHHTO).
 It 2004 they wanted to lease the cave to a domestic or foreign contractors, to operate it as a tourist attraction.
 It seems they found one and the first part of the show cave was opened in May 2006.